Gold Foil Experiment

-Who Did the Gold Foil Experiment?
+Who did the Gold Foil Experiment?

 The prevalent atomic theory at the time of the research was the plum pudding model that was developed by Lord Kelvin and further improved by J.J.
 Thomson.
 According to the theory, an atom was a positively charged sphere with the electrons embedded in it like plums in a Christmas pudding.

-What is the Gold Foil Experiment
+What is the Gold Foil Experiment?

 The unexpected outcome could have only one explanation – a highly concentrated positive charge at the center of an atom that caused an electrostatic repulsion of the particles strong enough to bounce them back to their source.
 The particles that got deflected by huge angles passed close to the said concentrated mass.
-Most of the particles passed undeviated as there was no obstruction to their path, proving that the majority of an atom is empty.
+Most of the particles moved undeviated as there was no obstruction to their path, proving that the majority of an atom is empty.

 Rutherford’s Gold Foil Experiment Animation